CONNECT. DISCOVER. BELONG.

 Camp’s Entrance

 The camp entrance is where all the magic begins.
-For new campers and staff alike, it’s the sign that marks the start of new friendships, new opportunities, and new memories they will make and keep for life.
-For our returners, it’s an instant reminder of their past experiences at the Y’s Overnight Camp at Camp Patterson and brings senses of joy, excitement, and comfort at a place they get to call home.
-When you enter, you will feel that warm sense of belongings and when you leave, you’ll look and see all the memories made.
+For new campers and staff alike, it marks the start of friendships, opportunities, and memories that will last a lifetime.
+For returning campers, it’s an instant reminder of past experiences at the Y’s Overnight Camp at Camp Patterson, bringing a sense of joy, excitement, and comfort in a place they get to call home.
+As you enter, you feel a warm sense of belonging, and as you leave, you can look back and see the memories that were made.

 The Cabins

 Our camp features 14 cabins nestled throughout the property, designed to provide a safe, comfortable, and community-focused space for every camper.
-Ten of these are traditional cabins, each with five sets of bunk beds and the capacity to sleep up to 12 campers.
+10 of these are traditional cabins, each with five sets of bunk beds and the capacity to sleep up to 12 campers.
 Additional bunks can be added as needed.
-The other 4 cabins can sleep anywhere from 8 to 24 campers.
-These are typically reserved for our Leaders In Training.
+The other 4 cabins can sleep anywhere from 8 to 24 campers, and these are typically reserved for our Leaders In Training.

 Each cabin is thoughtfully designed with storage shelves, a clothesline, and a welcoming porch, surrounded by landscaped grounds that create a cozy, inviting atmosphere.
-While cabins are not air-conditioned or heated, each have easily accessible windows provide excellent airflow and a connection to the outdoors.
+While cabins are not air-conditioned or heated, each has easily accessible windows that provide excellent airflow and a connection to the outdoors.

 The Dining Hall

-At camp, the dining hall is the place where energy, laughter, and community come together.
-It’s where campers fuel up for adventures, share stories from the day, and make lasting friendships over a plate of delicious food.
+At camp, the dining hall is where energy, laughter, and community come together.
+It’s where campers fuel up for adventures, share stories from the day, and form lasting friendships over a plate of delicious food.

 The Boat House

-The boat house sits directly on the beach of Lake Washington and is the center point for all waterfront activities.
-From learning to canoe and improving their paddling, to maintaining safety with life jackets and proper instructions.
-The boathouse is the home to all the waterfront equipment and an additional storm shelter.
-In he mornings campers meet in or near the boathouse for canoe instruction before paddling out in our Alumacraft canoes.
-Campers also spend one morning learning what to do if their canoe tips and how to properly flip the canoe back over!
-In the afternoons, campers are free to use canoes along with kayaks, or paddle boards to be out on the water.
+The boathouse sits directly on the beach of Lake Washington and serves as the central hub for all waterfront activities.
+From learning to canoe and improving paddling skills to practicing proper safety procedures with life jackets and instruction, the boathouse is where campers build confidence on the water.
+It is also home to all waterfront equipment and serves as an additional storm shelter.
+In the mornings, campers meet in or near the boathouse for canoe instruction before paddling out in our Alumacraft canoes.
+One morning later in the week is dedicated to learning what to do if a canoe tips and how to safely flip it back over.
+In the afternoons, campers are free to enjoy the water using canoes, kayaks, or stand-up paddle boards.

 The Archery Range

-Our archery range, located just across from the Kiwanis Lodge Dining Hall, is a favorite spot for campers looking to try something new or perfect a skill!
-The range features six targets with distances of 5, 10, 15, and 20 yards, providing challenges for beginners and seasoned archers alike.
+Our archery range, located just across from the Dining Hall, is a favorite spot for campers looking to try something new or perfect a skill.
+The range features six targets set at distances of 5, 10, 15, and 20 yards, providing challenges for beginners and seasoned archers alike.

-Campers can participate in our progression program, earning archery pins as they improve and achieve new milestones.
-Every bullseye is met with the satisfying ring of a cowbell and a round of cheers, making every success feel like a celebration!
+Campers participate in our progression program, earning archery pins as they improve and reach new milestones.
+Every bullseye is met with the satisfying ring of a cowbell and a round of cheers, making each success feel like a celebration.

-Open during morning rotations and afternoon camper choice periods, the range offers an opportunity for skill-building, focus, and fun, an experience many campers can only have at camp.
-Campers are also welcome to bring their own bows if they wish.
+Open during morning rotations and afternoon camper choice periods, the range offers opportunities for skill-building, focus, and fun, experiences many campers can only have at camp.
+Campers are also welcome to bring their own bows if they wish.”

 Lake Washington